 As I booked my flights, a touch of the good old Mama Guilt hit me about leaving my brood for three whole days.
+So in a last minute snap decision we had little a word with the very helpful concierge who managed to book us a last minute whistle stop tour of the sites in a vintage Citroen 2CV complete with private chauffeur, A lifestyle management agency can make a luxury life much easier to live for your trip.
 I went on a trip to Prague for five days back in December and whilst I had a ball, by the end of it, I missed my boys sorely.
 After giving myself a good talking to and realising the rarity of the opportunity, I have (mostly) shaken off said case of the guilts and I’m basking in the solo travel life.

 When Ethan was just born, a dear friend of mine at the time gave me some health and wellness coaching.
 She convinced me that for one night a week, I was to put baby to bed and focus on doing something purely pleasurable for myself (that didn’t involve slumping exhausted in front of the TV next to Gavin looking longingly at each other but unable to communicate, like a couple of beached seals).
 Fancy chocolates, a great book, eating dinner alfresco.
 Something that would make me feel like myself again amongst the new motherhood haze.
 Together, my friend and I chose Wednesday nights and nicknamed it ‘Midweek Me Time’.
 Each Wednesday for a while thereafter, I would receive a text from my friend reminding me of my commitment to myself.